Who Is in Charge of Paying for the Appraisal and Inspection In Texas

 Primary Differences

-• Purpose: A home inspection checks a home’s physical condition, while an appraisal finds out its market value.
+• Purpose: A home inspection checks a home’s physical condition, while an appraisal determines its market value.

 • Inspector vs. Appraiser: A home inspector looks at how good the home is, while an appraiser figures out its value for lenders.

 • Cost: These services have different costs.
-Knowing inspection and appraisal costs in Texas can help you plan your budget.
+Knowing the costs of inspection and appraisal in Texas can help you plan your budget.

 Importance for Buyers

 Both inspections and appraisals are important, but they have different roles in real estate.
-An inspection protects against potential problems, while an appraisal makes sure the price is fair.
+An inspection protects against potential problems, while an appraisal ensures the price is fair.

 Who Conducts Home Inspections, and What Do They Assess?